 The Lanjyr calendar is 365 days long, evenly divided into four seasons of 91 days (13 weeks) each, with one extra day to commemorate the new year.
 Months are a recognized period of time (30 days), but they are not specifically delineated on the calendar, and are not individually named.

-Each year begins on Spring 1, and ends on Winter 91.
+Each year begins on New Year’s Day (the following day being Spring 1), and ends on Winter 91.
 There are no “leap years.”

 A Brief History

 –1200 B.O.V.
-(Before Our Victory) King Kelland defeats the fey titans and founds Risur, the first mortal nation on the continent of Lanjyr.
+(Before Our Victory) King Kelland defeats the fey titans and founds Risur, the first mortal nation.
 In the following centuries, other nations rise up throughout Lanjyr.

 –500 B.O.V.
 Triegenes the fisherman founds the Clergy in what is modern-day Danor, overthrows the demonocracy in the east, then dies and ascends to godhood.